eclipse-theia/theia/doc/Developing.md

  - runs the Typescript linter
  - runs the unit tests

-## Build the `file-dependency-updater` tool

-Before building the examples, we need to build a small utility that helps handling the dependency of the example applications on the main `theia` package.
-This tool watches for any change in the build artifacts of `theia` and propagates them to the examples' `node_modules` directories.
-It helps keeping our edit-build-test cycle short when doing changes to `theia`.

-    $ cd $THEIA/config/file-dependency-updater
-    $ npm install

 ## Build and run the browser-based example application

 Now that the `theia` package is built, we can do the same with the browser